Chiral Spin and Orbital Angular Momentum Textures in Mn Chains on W(110): Interplay of Spin-Orbit Coupling and Crystal Field Effects: Abstract

 \section{Abstract}

 Stabilization of unusual spin-orbit driven magnetic orderings are achieved for chains of Mn atoms deposited on a W(110) substrate.
-First-principles electronic structure calculations show that the ground state spin configuration is non-collinear, forming spirals as a result of a competition between nearest and next-nearest neighbour exchange interactions.
-The orbital magnetic moments are also found to exhibit non-collinear ordering, that interestingly for some systems is incommensurate with the spin arrangement.
-We attribute such an exotic behaviour to the competition between the and spin-orbital interaction and crystal-field splitting effects.
-Model calculations based on this assumption reproduce the main findings observed in the first-principles calculations.
+First-principles electronic structure calculations show that the ground state spin configuration is non-collinear, forming chiral spiral-like structures, driven by competing nearest and next-nearest neighbor interactions.
+The orbital magnetic moments are also found to exhibit non-collinear ordering that, interestingly, tend to align in-plane for some systems with an orientation distinctly differently from that of the spin moment.
+We analyse the mechanism behind such behaviour, and find that it is due to the competition between the spin-orbit interaction and crystal-field splitting.
+Model calculations based on this assumption reproduce the main findings observed in our first-principles calculations.